Skip to main content

 • Function Parameters

 A function can have one or more parameters, separated by commas.
-Parameter passing and return value passing are done through runtime value type variables (EUDVariable).
+Both parameters and return values are runtime value-type variables (EUDVariable).

 function printTwoVariableValues(parameter1, parameter2) {